What I like about this asymmetric blazer

 In a nutshell

-Altogether the Lookbook Store asymmetric fit-and-flare blazer is a cute, modern spin on an old classic with an affordable price tag, and hence a great trend item for any age.
+Altogether the asymmetric fit-and-flare blazer is a cute, modern spin on an old classic with an affordable price tag, and hence a great trend item for any age.
+Get your own statement blazer.
+Browse the Lookbook Store collection now.

 How do you like this blazer?
 Isn’t it a head turner?
 How would you style this beautiful blazer?
 Let me know what you think by sending me an email.